front-end-intermediate/session-1/readme.md

     },
 ```

-Then change the target for our prepend and add a travel id so the navigation link works:
+Then change the target for our prepend:

 ```js
 var elem = document.querySelector('.site-wrap #travel'); // NEW